 What is a Headless CMS?

-A headless CMS is a content management system where the content repository ("body") is completely separated from the presentation layer ("head").
-Content is created in a dashboard interface and delivered via API endpoints, allowing it to be published to any number of websites, mobile applications, IoT devices, or digital experiences simultaneously.
+A headless CMS is a content management system that separates the content repository ("body") from the presentation layer ("head").
+Content is created in a dashboard interface and delivered through API endpoints, making it available to any number of websites, mobile applications, IoT devices, or digital experiences simultaneously.

 Key Benefits of Headless CMS Architecture